 In this sense a programmer is a miniscientist.
 Scientists create approximate models for some idealized version of the world to make predictions about it.
 As long as the model’s predictions come true, everything is fine; when the predicted events differ from the actual ones, scientists revise their models to reduce the discrepancy.
 In a similar vein, when programmers are given a task, they create a first design, turn it into code, evaluate it with actual users, and iteratively refine the design until the program’s behavior closely matches the desired product.

 This book introduces iterative refinement in two different ways.
 Since

-designing via refinement becomes useful when the design of programs becomes
+designing via refinement becomes useful even when the design of programs becomes

 complex, the book introduces the technique explicitly in the fourth part,

 once the problems acquire a certain degree of difficulty.
 Furthermore, we

 use iterative refinement to state increasingly complex variants of the